photoprism/photoprism/README.md

 for production, which is perfectly OK.
 On the other hand, it also doesn't mean we have to provide this service for free to our users.
 We've learned that money is a very sensitive topic most of our users don't engage with and even try to avoid.
-No wonder most founders go the easy way, take venture capital and sell licenses for their software.
+No wonder many founders go the easy way, take venture capital and sell licenses for their software.

 ## Public and corporate sponsorship ##